byb121/ExomePipe_NCL_IGM/README.md

 * Scripts doing an specific job, and
 * Scripts controlling the workflow and submit ordered scripts to the queue engine of a HPC.

-The 1st kind of scripts requires no change or minor change from project to project, but the 2nd type of scripts is required to change in a new project setup.
+The 1st kind of scripts requires no change or minor change from project to project, but the 2nd type of scripts is required to change in order to fit a new project setup.

-There are two main pipelines grouped in two different folders:
+There are two main pipelines grouped into two folders:

+* 1. GATK_Variant_Call_Pipe
-GATK_Variant_Call_Pipe: Mainly to achieve the best practice suggested in GATK forum.
-The pipeline does mapping with BWA -> samtools -> PICARD to remove duplicated reads -> Indel Realignment -> Base Quality Recalibration -> HaplotypeCaller -> Variants Quality Recalibration -> Annovar for variant filteration.
+Mainly to achieve the best practice suggested in GATK forum.
+The pipeline does mapping with BWA -> samtools -> Indel Realignment -> Base Quality Recalibration -> HaplotypeCaller -> Variants Quality Recalibration -> Annovar for variant filteration.

+update (Nov 2014):
+The pipeline has changed according to the new best practice (GATK V3.1 and above).
+GVCF files are produced after alignment, scalar scripts for HaplotypeCaller is no longer needed.
+The pipeline is now using FastUniq to remove duplicated reads instead of PICARD.
+PICARD is still used to convert SAM files into sorted BAMs.
+The pipeline does the following jobs:
+FastUniq -> BWA -> PICARD -> Indel Realignment -> Base Quality Recalibration -> HaplotypeCaller(GVCFs) -> GenotypeGVCFs from GVCFs -> Variant Quality Recalibration -> Annovar for variant annotation and filtering

+* 2. Joint_Variant_Call_Pipe
+We constantly find GATK HaplotypeCaller misses true variants, while meantime Freebayes become more popular.
+In August 2014, I added pipeline to do a simple joint variant calls using GATK HaplotypeCaller and Freebayes.
+GVCF format is used as suggest in the new GATK Best Practice for GATK 3.2.
+The pipeline does:
-Joint_Variant_Call_Pipe: We constantly find GATK HaplotypeCaller misses true variants, while meantime Freebayes become more popular.
-In August 2014, I added pipeline to do a simple joint variant calls between GATK HaplotypeCaller and Freebayes, GVCF format is used as well as suggest by the GATK Best Practice for GATK 3.2.
-The pipeline does duplication removal with FastUniq -> mapping with BWA mem -> PICARD to sort sam and convert to bam -> Indel Realignment -> Base Quality Recalibration -> HaplotypeCaller to produce GVCFs, then call variants with Freebayes from PICARD output bam files and GATK GenotypeGVCFs from GVCFs -> Quality Recalibration of GATK output -> joint variants calls -> Annovar for variant annotation and filtering.
+Duplication removal with FastUniq -> mapping with BWA mem -> PICARD to sort sam and convert to bam -> Indel Realignment -> Base Quality Recalibration -> HaplotypeCaller to produce GVCFs, then call variants with Freebayes from PICARD output bam files and GATK GenotypeGVCFs from GVCFs -> Quality Recalibration of GATK output -> joint variants calls -> Annovar for variant annotation and filtering.

 Sample Folder Structure
 -----------------